R3DRUN3/sploitcraft/red-team-infra/README.md

 Example static website:
 ![website](./images/s3_static-website.png)

-## Deploy a Static Website via GitHub Pages
+## Deploy a static website via GitHub Pages

 Please note that you can achieve the same result by leveraging other trusted providers, like Github.